 - Medication synchronization

 - Miles from nearest pharmacy, or using multiple pharmacies

 - … and hundreds of additional calculated variables unique to each patient

-One of the biggest hurdles that pharmaceutical companies face is the lack of accessibility and patient data due to regulatory constraints.
-As a result, pharmaceutical companies often spend lots of money inefficiently – with little information available to them and utilizing targeting interventions in an oversimplified manner.
-To ensure the proper intervention, it must be delivered at the right time – when the patient needs it most and will respond to it best.
+One of the biggest challenges that pharmaceutical companies face in creating adherence programs is the lack of accessibility to patient data due to regulatory constraints.
+With little information available to them for guiding their efforts, companies tend to oversimplify targeted interventions.
+As a result, pharmaceutical companies often spend money inefficiently.
+To ensure the proper intervention, it must be delivered at the right time – when the patient needs it most and is most likely to respond.

-As a proven industry leader, AllazoHealth helps pharmaceutical manufacturers overcome the barriers that prevent medication adherence.
-Powered by artificial intelligence (AI), the AllazoEngine™ predicts and identifies at-risk patients and then targets interventions in message and timing.
+AllazoHealth uses artificial intelligence (AI) to help pharmaceutical manufacturers overcome barriers to medication adherence.
+The AllazoHealth AI engine predicts and targets at-risk patients and then optimizes interventions by channel, message and timing.

-Through its strategic partnerships with retail pharmacy chains and pharmacy network aggregators, AllazoHealth helps aggregate data on behalf of pharmaceutical manufacturers to source patient data.
-The AllazoEngine™ is the only RCT-validated AI-powered solution that is actively servicing the pharmaceutical industry specific to medication adherence.
-Unlike traditional medication adherence programs, the AllazoEngine achieves a 5.5x greater adherence uplift.
+Through its strategic partnerships with retail pharmacy chains, pharmacy network aggregators, and consumer behavior data companies, AllazoHealth helps aggregate data on behalf of pharmaceutical manufacturers to source patient data.
+Our AI engine is the only RCT-validated AI-powered solution that is actively servicing the pharmaceutical industry specific to medication adherence.
+Unlike traditional medication adherence programs, our AI engine achieves a 5.5x greater adherence uplift.